Get advice about money

 There are lots of independent financial advisers, so it may seem difficult to work out who is right for you.

-Restricted or unrestricted financial advisors
+Restricted or independent financial advisors

 Beware of anything that seems too good to be true

-Some financial advisers work on the basis of protecting or transferring your assets.
+Some financial advisers work on the basis of protecting or moving your assets.
 Government regulations call this ‘deliberate deprivation of assets’.
 Loopholes that seem to offer a way to save money may cause you problems later.

 Equity release schemes